rstens/docs/README.md

 -   J,M and Deb do validation

--   Deployment creates \"Tag\" ivalua deployment package
+-   Deployment creates \"Tag\" PPR deployment package

 -   Then into dev env.
 (2 dev environments?
 1 for development, 1 for
     maintenance prod aligned. (hot fixes))